jmurzy/react-native-foldview/README.md

 #### Root-only Props

+FoldViews can be nested.
 The following props can only be set on the root `FoldView`.

 | Prop | Type | Description |
 |---|---|---|